mui/material-ui/docs/data/material/components/snackbars/snackbars.md

 ### Consecutive snackbars

-The demo below shows how to show multiple snackbars without stacking them, using a consecutive animation.
+This demo shows how to show multiple snackbars without stacking them by using a consecutive animation.

 {{"demo": "ConsecutiveSnackbars.js"}}